debiki/talkyard-prod-one/README.md

 Talkyard production installation
 ================

-For one single server: Debian 11 with at least 2 GB RAM.
+For one single server: Debian 11 or 12 with at least 2 GB RAM.

 Docker based installation.
 Automatic upgrades.
 Automatic HTTPS cert (via LetsEncrypt).